 Children who are adopted from care enter adoptive homes with a wide range of developmental challenges.

-This four day course (usually delivered over consecutive Saturdays) is designed to equip adoptive parents with understandings and skills to parent based upon neuroscience, attachment theory, and a resilience perspective.
+This four day course (usually delivered over consecutive Saturdays) is designed to equip adoptive parents/carers with understandings and skills to parent based upon neuroscience, attachment theory, and a resilience perspective.

 “This course has been a god send.
 I only wish I had access to all if this years ago.
 I will take away so many positives from this and hope to put it all into practice.” – Adoptive Parent